AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

    eq : Tmᴺ (Tmₑ wk t) (Conᴺₑ ν Γᴺ' , a') idₑ a' ≡ Tmᴺ t Γᴺ' ν a'
 ~~~

 This should give us a moment of pause.
 Obviously, we need to prove something about the action of `Tmᴺ` on *embedded terms* such as `(Tmₑ wk t)`{.agda}.
 However, we haven't even defined an interpretation for embeddings in any model.
 Embedding and substitution is implicit in our syntax, therefore we are not obliged to interpret them.
-Note that in the presheaf model in [@sec:presheaf-refinement], we interpreted *types* as presheaves, and for each type we defined its action on embeddings, with embeddings considered as **OPE** morphisms, but that is not the same as interpreting embeddings themselves, considered as **STLC** morphisms.
+Note that in the presheaf model in [@Sec:presheaf-refinement], we interpreted *types* as presheaves, and for each type we defined its action on embeddings, with embeddings considered as **OPE** morphisms, but that is not the same as interpreting embeddings themselves, considered as **STLC** morphisms.

 We interpret embeddings as natural transformations between semantic contexts: